 8. Wear Ray-Bans to protect from all those bright fabrics

 No matter the era or age of the viewer, movies have the power to influence culture.
-Toddlers will imitate the mannerisms of their favorite cartoon characters.
-Adults flock to the store to purchase a pair of Ray-Ban sunglasses like what Tom Cruise wore in Risky Business.
-The Ray-Ban brand is particularly known for its Wayfarer and Aviator lines of shades.
-The former is what everyone needed to have to be like Cruise.
+Toddlers will imitate the mannerisms of their favorite cartoon characters and adults flock to the store to purchase a pair of Ray-Ban sunglasses similar to what Tom Cruise wore in Risky Business.
+The Ray-Ban brand is particularly known for its Wayfarer and Aviator lines of shades, and the former is what everyone needed to have to be like Cruise.

 Perhaps this was also important to preserving eye health.
-After all, it is evident 1980s fashion had a lot of very bright colors.
-Those shades do a number on the corneas without protection.
+After all, it is evident 1980s fashion had a lot of very bright colors and those shades do a number on unprotected corneas.
 Actually, the lenses were made to be functional as well as stylish.
-To maximize the ability to easily navigate, BBC reports Ray-Bans using “Kalichrome lenses designed to sharpen details and minimize haze by filtering out blue light, making them ideal for misty conditions.”
+To maximize the ability to easily navigate, BBC reports Ray-Bans used “Kalichrome lenses designed to sharpen details and minimize haze by filtering out blue light, making them ideal for misty conditions.”

 9. Time to break out into dancewear

-Much like how tracksuits became acceptable to wear outside of athletics, dancewear became part of the 1980s fashion even when not moving to that funky beat.
-Also, like the tracksuit, and pretty much any other piece of clothing, dancewear would often be vibrantly colored.
+In much the way tracksuits became acceptable to wear outside of athletics, dancewear became part of the 1980s fashion even when not moving to that funky beat.
+Also, like the tracksuit and pretty much any other piece of clothing, dancewear would often be vibrantly colored.
 Wildly-patterned leotards and form-fitting shirts characterized this trend.

 The music of the ’80s was all excellent.
 Thinking on it, being prepared to dance at a moment’s notice is a smart move.
 At any point, the radio could start playing a catchy song that demanded attention.

 10. Step into 1980s fashion with Bally sneakers